Treating insect bites

 Seek professional help

-An insect bite can cause pain, swelling, redness, irritation and itching.
-Normally these symptoms can be reduced with a Care Plus® product for use after a bite or sting.
-However, there are situations where you have to take extra care and possibly need to get medical help.
-This applies to an allergic reaction after a mosquito or insect bite, excessive pain or swelling, or an allergic reaction to a bite or sting.
+An insect bite can cause pain, swelling, redness, irritation, and itching.
+These symptoms can usually be reduced with a Care Plus® product for after the bite or sting.
+However, there are situations where you need to be extra vigilant and may need to seek medical attention.
+This applies, for example, to an allergic reaction after a mosquito or insect bite, excessive pain or swelling, or an allergic reaction to a bite or sting.

-If you suffer from acute shortness of breath or a rash in a place where you have not been stung, you may suffer from an allergic reaction.
-In that case, always consult a doctor.
-That certainly applies to insect bites in the mouth, throat or on the tongue.
-Excessive swelling in these places can be dangerous.
-Cooling with ice can help to reduce the swelling.
+If you experience acute shortness of breath or a rash in an area where you weren’t stung after an insect bite, you may be experiencing an allergic reaction.
+In such cases, always contact a doctor immediately.
+This is especially true for insect bites in the mouth, tongue, or throat.
+Excessive swelling in these areas can be dangerous.
+Applying ice can help reduce the swelling.

-A tick can infect you with a bacteria by its bite and cause Lyme disease.
-A tick bite can be prevented by covering the skin as much as possible.
+Ticks can infect you with bacteria that can cause Lyme disease by biting you.
+You can prevent a tick bite by covering your skin as much as possible.
 Ticks live in low vegetation like grass and bushes.
-Always wear long trousers and tuck your trouser legs in your socks.
-Use an insect repellent on exposed skin.
-Protect your feet, ankles and lower legs optimally by wearing Care Plus® impregnated Bugsox.
-Don’t let them bite you!
+Therefore, always wear long pants and tuck your pants into your socks.
+Use an anti-insect product on exposed skin.
+Protect your feet, ankles, and lower legs optimally by wearing impregnated Bugsox from Care Plus®.
+Don’t let them bite!